 Penalties for Possession of Prescription Drugs in Wisconsin

 Penalties for Possessing Illegal Prescription Drugs in Wisconsin

 People from all walks of life have made the mistake of illegally possessing prescription drugs, whether for personal use or holding them for a friend or family member.
-The most common prescription drug charges our Milwaukee drug possession attorney sees include painkillers such as Vicodin and OxyContin and antidepressants like Valium, Ambien, Xanax or Zoloft.
+The most common prescription drug charges our Milwaukee drug possession attorney sees include painkillers such as Vicodin and OxyContin, and antidepressants like Valium, Ambien, Xanax or Zoloft.
 Most people don't realize this can qualify as possession of a counterfeit controlled substance, or even a felony.